Why the Modern Operating Model is necessary

 Through continuous monitoring, data-driven decisions are made to incrementally optimize, navigate threats, and seize opportunities.
 Strong top-down alignment liberates your organization to adapt quickly and move as one.

-Although there’s a chronological logic to the model, all components work together in a feedback loop and need to be engaged simultaneously as an ongoing discipline.
-Let’s now dive into the different components and their corresponding parts in more detail.
+Although there’s a chronological logic to the Modern Operating Model, all components of the Modern Operating Model work together in a feedback loop and need to be engaged simultaneously as an ongoing discipline.
+Let’s now dive into the different components of the Modern Operating Model and their corresponding parts in more detail.

 Component 1: Defining the destination